DFE-Digital/architecture/standards/common-definitions.md

 For example, the Foreign and Commonwealth Office (FCO) maintains a register of countries.
 It is a single, maintained list of countries.
 Any service can connect to this register to provide a single, consistent and authoritative list to its users.

-Digital and Technology maintain a register of all Services, Products, Technology and Platforms, called the Configuration Management Database (CMDB).
+Technology maintain a register of all Services, Products, Technology and Platforms, called the Configuration Management Database (CMDB).

 <a name="ddat"></a>
-### DDaT ###
+### DDaT / DDT ###

-Digital, Data and Technology (DDaT) is a profession in the UK Civil Service, spearheaded by GDS and characterised by the [DDaT Profession Capability Framework](https://www.gov.uk/government/collections/digital-data-and-technology-profession-capability-framework).
+Digital, Data and Technology (DDaT) was re-branded as Government Digital and Data in 2023.
+It is a profession in the UK Civil Service, spearheaded by GDS and characterised by the [Government Digital and Data Profession Capability Framework](https://ddat-capability-framework.service.gov.uk/).

-DDaT is also used within DfE to describe the collective community of people working in data, digital and technology roles across the department.
+Digital, Data, Technology (DDT) is a term used within DfE to describe the collective community of people working in data, digital and technology roles across the department.

 ## Roles ##

-We’re conscious that definitions of the roles involved in creating and maintaining services can sometimes be confusing - for example, does the Service Owner of a public-facing service have the same responsibilities as a Service Owner for an internal technology service?
+We’re conscious that definitions of the roles involved in creating and maintaining services can sometimes be confusing - for example, does the Service Owner of a public-facing service have the same responsibilities as a Service Owner for an internal DfE service?

-Associated roles are defined in the [DDaT Profession Capability Framework](https://www.gov.uk/government/collections/digital-data-and-technology-profession-capability-framework) and may feature as part of our common definitions in the future.
+Associated roles are defined in the [Government Digital and Data Profession Capability Framework](https://ddat-capability-framework.service.gov.uk/) and may feature as part of our common definitions in the future.

 ## Get in touch ##